 Setting Value Note

 Enable reviews off Configured at project level.

 Enable suggestions on It is useful for users to be able to suggest when they are not sure.

 Suggestion voting off

 Autoaccept suggestions 0

-Translators group Users Or Translate with Access control.
+Translators group Users Or Translate with per-project access control.

 Reviewers group N/A Not used.